shuang4intel/intelprot/README.rst

 This package requires Python 3.6 or above version.
 Dependencies modules:

-#. python-ecsda: pip install ecsda
+#. python-ecdsa: pip install ecsda
 #. crccheck: pip install crccheck
 #. python-tabulate: pip install tabulate
 #. ipmitool

+Note that private keys of reference design are not included.
+You would need add "keys" folder or generate new keys.

 Usage